gerlichlab/Batty_et_al_EMBO.J_2003/README.md

 ### (f)

-### (g)
+### (g, i)

-Analysis of the amount of sister chromatid separation in wild type HeLa cells labelled on two sister chromatids with F-ara-EdU and synchronised to prometaphase.
+(g) Analysis of the amount of sister chromatid separation in wild type HeLa cells labelled on two sister chromatids with F-ara-EdU and synchronised to prometaphase.

-The notebooks calculate the Spearman correlation coefficient (SCC) between F-ara-EdU labelled DNA and bulk DNA stained by Hoechst 33342, for a subset of Z-sections around the centre of the 3D stack.
-The output is the mean SCC per cell.
-The notebooks can be found here: [notebook]().

-### (i)

-Analysis of the amount of sister chromatid separation in wild type HeLa cells labelled on two sister chromatids with F-ara-EdU and synchronised to G2 phase.
+(i) Analysis of the amount of sister chromatid separation in wild type HeLa cells labelled on two sister chromatids with F-ara-EdU and synchronised to G2 phase.

 The notebooks calculate the Spearman correlation coefficient (SCC) between F-ara-EdU labelled DNA and bulk DNA stained by Hoechst 33342, for a subset of Z-sections around the centre of the 3D stack.
 The output is the mean SCC per cell.
 The notebooks can be found here: [notebook]().